March 25, 2021

 If the immune system is affected by another health issue and HPV is detected, a woman is more likely to develop cervical cancer.
 The immune system ensures the removal of cancer cells as well as the stopping of their growth and spread.
 In HIV-positive women, a cervical pre-cancer can progress to invasive cancer more rapidly.

-There is evidence that long-term use of oral contraceptives (OCs) increases the risk of cervical cancer.
+There is evidence that long-term use of oral contraceptives (OCs) increases the risk of this disease.
 According to research, the risk of cervical cancer increases the longer a woman uses OCs, but the risk decreases if the OCs are stopped, and returns to normal many years later.
 A woman and her doctor should talk about whether the advantages of using OCs outweigh the risks.

 While the above are the most common causes, there are also other causes such as